mandelathomas/Learning_python/README.md

 # Learning_python
-learning python from beginner to advanced
+learn python from beginner to advanced